"Take care of the customer," a formula we've kept since 1927

 BANK FORWARD’S BIG YEAR

 In 2007, Security State Bank of North Dakota changes its name to Bank Forward.
 Bank branches in Grand Forks and Bemidji are opened.
 Three insurance agencies are acquired: IPS Incorporated in Bemidji, FPM Insurance Agency, Inc. with offices in Fargo and Grand Forks, and Insure Forward with offices in Hannaford, New Rockford, Cooperstown, Carrington, Jamestown and Valley City.
 They consolidate as Insure Forward in 2008.
 In 2008, Tax Forward is established with the acquisition of Rene and Associates in Jamestown.

-In October 2012, a loan production office and Invest Forward open in Crookston.
+In October 2012, Invest Forward opened an office in Crookston, moving to Grand Forks in 2017.
 In 2013, an investment firm, Sundquist and Associates, Bagley, were acquired.
-Today, with over 230 employees and over $500 million in assets, Bank Forward still operates with the same basic principles we learned from A. C. Brown:
+In September 2019, Bank Forward and Insure Forward moved into their new branch in Fargo.
+Today, with over 230 employees and over $800 million in assets, Bank Forward still operates with the same basic principles we learned from A. C. Brown: